tendermint/tendermint/docs/app-dev/indexing-transactions.md

 ]
 ```

-would be equal to the composite key of `jack.account.numer`.
+would be equal to the composite key of `jack.account.number`.

 Let's take a look at the `[tx_index]` config section: